 SL.NO BASIS On the Job Training Off the Job Training 1 Meaning The employee learns the job in Off the Job training involves the the actual work environment. training of employees outside the actual work location 2 Cost It is cheapest to carry out It requires expenses like separate training rooms, specialist, resources like projectors.
-3 Location At the work place Away from the work place 4 Approach Practical approach Theoretical approach 5 Principle Learning by performing Learning by acquiring knowledge 6 Carried out It is carried out by the Training which is provided by the experienced employee experts.
+3 Location At the work place Away from the work place 4 Approach Practical approach Theoretical approach 5 Principle Learning by performing Learning by acquiring knowledge 6 Carried out It is carried out by the experienced employee experts.
 7 Methods Coaching, job rotation, Role -plays , seminar, lectures, case apprenticeship, mentoring, etc studies, etc